 He sees this as part of a strategy to enable further company growth long term – and paying out dividends means the company would have less internal capital growth.
 The company then becomes more valuable this way, as it is seen as more liquid, among other things, thus pushing the stock price up.
 When all things such as tax are considered, he says that ultimately investors gain more by selling off a small amount of stock – which is now valued much higher – than by having received dividends.

-Stock dividends are paid out via extra shares rather than cash, perhaps because a company’s liquid cash flow at that point in time is low due to new acquisitions, reinvestment or any number of reasons.
+Stock dividends are paid out via extra shares rather than cash, perhaps because a company’s liquid cash flow at that point in time is low due to new acquisitions, reinvestment or any number of other reasons.
 These distributions or pay-outs are generally acknowledged as fractions paid per share.
 For example, a company may declare a stock dividend of 0.05 shares for each share held by existing shareholders.
 This may be advantageous to shareholders who do not need immediate capital as part of their trading strategy.
 Here is an example of how it could work.

 Also remember that a company may pay high dividends to its shareholders for a period and that this could later change.
 Companies often curtail the extent of payouts in adverse economic conditions or when they are going through tough internal periods.
 This is why you cannot really rely on consistent dividends on a permanent basis.
 Keeping this in mind also enhances your natural trading attributes.
 There are also instances in which a company is not undervalued despite paying great dividends.
 This is particularly true of corporations in certain industries, such as banks and utilities.
 They are often highly profitable with steady earnings and have been around for a long time, so they are not undervalued despite the fact that the high dividend yields keep on coming.
 Which brings us to our next section – dividend yields.